Keibert Ruiz Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.07 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.09).

-- The right-hander last pitched on Wednesday against the Cincinnati Reds, when he threw six innings, allowing two earned runs while giving up three hits.
+- His last appearance came on Wednesday against the Cincinnati Reds, when the righty went six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.